 Three innovative purchasers are striving to be better communicators!

-This Collaborative focuses on identifying best practices for effectively communicating high-value health care to employees.
-Over the course of 12 months, CPR, Benz, and Collaborative participants meet monthly to share insights, experiences, challenges, and strategies for employee communications.
-Using multiple forms of feedback gathered from Collaborative participants and their plan members, as well as expertise from Benz Communications, CPR will develop an Employer Communications Toolkit to help employers overcome barriers to plan adoption.
+This Collaborative focused on identifying best practices for effectively communicating high-value health care to employees.
+Over the course of 12 months, CPR, Benz, and Collaborative participants met monthly to share insights, experiences, challenges, and strategies for employee communications.
+Using multiple forms of feedback gathered from Collaborative participants and their plan members, as well as expertise from Benz Communications, CPR developed an Employer Communications Toolkit to help employers overcome barriers to plan adoption.

 This Collaborative wrapped up in June 2018, but our work continues….